-- e and of all parishes nationally Re Deprivation Indicator Score Diocesan Position National Position Sta Life Expectancy at birth (boys) 6 (1999-2003) 80 10% least deprived 50% least deprived 00 ife expectancy at birth (girls) 6 (1999-2003) 84 10% least deprived 50% least deprived 4 fe expectancy at birth can give an idea of overall quality of life.
-Life expectancy is an a tatus, physique, exercise, diet, drug use including smoking and alcohol consumption, d Proportion of the population aged 60+ who are in receipt of he Guaranteed part of Pension Credit 5 (2012) 5% 10% least deprived 10% least deprived Pension Credit is an income related benefit made up of 2 parts - Guarantee Credit and S eceive this are on a low income.
-This statistic only covers people living in private house Percentage of working age persons (16-74) with no qualifications 2 (2011) 10% 50% least deprived 10% least deprived A low-level of skill or educational attainment is one indicator of social disadvantage.
+You parish can be categorised as in the most or least deprived 10% or 50% of all parishes within the diocese e and of all parishes nationally Deprivation Indicator Score Diocesan Position National Position ife Expectancy at birth (boys) (1999-2003) 82 10% least deprived 10% least deprived ife expectancy at birth (girls) (1999-2003) 83 10% least deprived 50% least deprived e expectancy at birth can give an idea of overall quality of life.
+Life expectancy is an a atus, physique, exercise, diet, drug use including smoking and alcohol consumption, d - Proportion of the population aged 60+ who are in receipt of he Guaranteed part of Pension Credit (2012) 8% 10% least deprived 50% least deprived Pension Credit is an income related benefit made up of 2 parts - Guarantee Credit and S eceive this are on a low income.
+This statistic only covers people living in private house Percentage of working age persons (16-74) with no qualifications (2011) 11% 10% least deprived 10% least deprived A low-level of skill or educational attainment is one indicator of social disadvantage.
 Qu alifications may make it easier to find employment.
-Learning c ilso helps promote active citizenship and combat social exclusion.
-Percentage of Children under 16 in Poverty 7 (2010) 2% 10% least deprived 10% least deprived he proportion of children in families in receipt of either out of work benefits or tax credits where the rips and activities; school uniforms or warm winter clothes, be unable to go swimming, have friends ualifications, have lower employment chances, thus restricting their ability to get a good job and fi round for tea or celebrate their birthdays.
-Many will never have a holio 4.7 10% least deprived 10% least deprived ndex of Multiple Deprivation (IMD)° (2010) eprivation is considered to be a multi-dimensional problem, encompassing a range of domains suc ndex of Multiple Deprivation (IMD) 8 (2010) Deprivation is considered to be a multi-dimensional problem, encompassing a range of domains such which areas are considered to be deprived and above which they are not.
-While being in the most de Proportion of the working age population who are in receipt of a key out-of-work benefit 5 (2012) eprivation is considered to be a multi-dimensional problem, encompassing a range of domains such thich areas are considered to be deprived and above which they are not.
-While being in the most de Proportion of the working age population who are in receipt of a key out-of-work benefit 5 (2012) Jumber of people aged 16 to State Pension age claiming: Jobseeker's Allowance (JSA), J prived 10% may indicate fir 2% nancial disadvantage, it could equally be due to isolated living.
-10% least deprived eprivation is considered to be a multi-dimensional problem, encompassing a range of domains suc which areas are considered to be deprived and above which they are not.
-While being in the most de Proportion of the working age population who are in receipt prived 10% may indicate fir 2% nancial disadvantage, it could equally be due to isolated living.
-10% least deprived eprivation is considered to be a multi-dimensional problem, encompassing a range of domains such hich areas are considered to be deprived and above which they are not.
-While being in the most de Proportion of the working age population who are in receipt of a key out-of-work benefit 5 (2012) humber of people aged 16 to State Pension age claiming: Jobseeker's Allowance (JSA), the ther income related benefits. prived 10% may indicate fir 2% Employment and Suppor 4% Ing need.
-It is generally p nancial disadvantage, it could equally be due 10% least deprived rt Allowance (ESA), Incapacity Benefit (10% least deprived to isolated living.
-10% least deprived IB), Income Support (IS) (as a lone parent or in the "other" category), 50% least deprived 7
+Learning a lso helps promote active citizenship and combat social exclusion.
+Percentage of Children under 16 in Poverty (2010) 7% 50% least deprived 50% least deprived The proportion of children in families in receipt of either out of work benefits or tax credits where the rips and activities; school uniforms or warm winter clothes, be unable to go swimming, have friends qualifications, have lower employment chances, thus restricting their ability to get a good job and fi round for tea or celebrate t heir birthdays.
+Many will never have a holio bl Index of Multiple Deprivation (IMD) (2010) 9.9 50% least deprived 50% least deprived eprivation is considered to be a multi-dimensional problem, encompassing a range of domains suc hich areas are considered to be deprived and above which they are not.
+While being in the most de w roportion of the working age population who are in receipt If a key out-of-work benefit (2012) 6% 50% least deprived 50% most deprived lumber of people aged 16 to State Pension age claiming: Jobseeker's Allowance (JSA), Dther income related benefits.
+Employment and Support t Allowance (ESA), Incapacity Benefit ( IB), Income Support (IS) (as a lone parent or in the "other" category ), Social rented as a percentage of all households (2011) 6% 10% least deprived 50% least deprived ocial housing is housing that is let at low rents and on a secure basis to people in hous oncentrated in the social housing sector, with low rates of employment and low incom • • • • • rovided by councils and not-for-profit organisations such as housing associations.
+Vulnerable groups are often Lone Parent Households as a percentage of all households with children (2011) 10% 10% least deprived 50% least deprived